camille-wilkens/AZ_Capstone/README.md

 ##### Hyperparameter Sampling
 I used RandomParameterSampling as it supports continous and discrete hyperparamters.
 Another key benefit of using RandomParameterSampling, is its less resource intensive and time consuming and supports early termination.

-I have used the two hyperparameters:
+I have used these two hyperparameters:

 | Name | Ranges | Description|
 |:--------------:|:-------------:|:--------------:|